Hornets beat Peebles for measure of revenge - The Tribune

 jim.walker@irontontribune.com

-COAL GROVE — It didn’t erase the sting of the 2019 Division 4 semifinals, but it didn’t ease some of the pain.
+COAL GROVE — It didn’t erase the sting of the 2019 Division 4 semifinals, but it did ease some of the pain.

 The Hornets lost to Peebles 48-47 in the district in 2018 when they missed a last-second shot.
 So when Coal Grove beat the Peebles Indians 59-46 on Saturday, there was a little extra satisfaction.